 General Strike and Oxford (1926) (in small collection)

-This collection contains material about how Oxford students, workers etc., and the wider population, took part in and were affected by the General Strike of 3-13 May 1926.
+This small collection contains material about how Oxford students, workers etc., and the wider population, took part in and were affected by the General Strike of 3-13 May 1926.
 It contains leaflets, articles, bulletins and newspaper cuttings.

 Guild Socialism (c.1915-1926)